 These have useful features, such as:

 Visual Appeal: Your roadmap should be beautiful and easy to understand.
-Different from a PowerPoint roadmap, your roadmapping software should enable you to always have beautiful roadmaps and not spend hours trying to update it and make it look good.
+Unlike a PowerPoint roadmap, your roadmapping software should enable you to always have beautiful roadmaps and not spend hours trying to update them and make them look good.

 1. Start by selecting the product roadmap template.
 We offer pre-built templates that fully adjustable and built on proven decision-making and roadmapping methods.
 So if you need other product-related roadmap templates, there are tons of options for you to choose from.
 Adapt them to your needs if required.
 You can do that right in the beginning or later on.

-3. Share your roadmap in minutes through a shared link, so everyone is aligned with your strategy.
-Define precisely, what information your audience should see.
+3. Share your roadmap in minutes through a shared link so that everyone is aligned with your strategy.
+Define precisely what information your audience should see.

 4. Optionally, you can prioritize the items and projects that go to your roadmaps and map your priorities on a chart to better understand what projects are most important.

 For a more in-depth breakdown of the best roadmapping software, check out our article on the best roadmapping software in 2020.
 Get Started